New import charges on all shipments

 My shipment is coming from outside the EU

-If you order from a registered online shop (Import One-Stop Shop or IOSS) that charges VAT in advance, you will not have to pay additional taxes, customs duties and administrative fees to bpost.
+If you order from a registered online shop (Import One-Stop Shop or IOSS), which pays the VAT in advance, you don’t have to pay any additional taxes, customs duties or administrative fees to the customs clearance service of bpost.
+You can easily recognise a recognised webshop: if your shopping basket states that VAT is included, you are safe!
+Most major webshops such as AliExpress, eBay and Wish are already registered.

-Please note: shipments with a value of €150 or more are always subject to customs duties and administrative processing fees.
+Please note: shipments with a value above €150 are always subject to customs duties and administrative processing costs.